-Liraglutide is a type of medication you might need to take if you have type 2 diabetes
+Liraglutide is a type of medication you might need to take to help you lose weight.

 What is liraglutide?